 How to Evolve

 The build centers on Stealth Rock and survivability.
-Eviolite means a bulk boost that only works before full evolution, and a spread EV build EVs give Shieldon the bulk to set up repeatedly.
+Eviolite means a bulk boost that only works before full evolution, and spread EVs give Shieldon the bulk to set up repeatedly.
 Sturdy adds another layer of staying power.

 Best Build